How Agents Find Their Own Tools: Agentic Resource Discovery

 Say I ask my agent a simple question: “What’s the weather in Berlin?”

-Today that only works if I already did the dance — found a weather MCP server, pasted its URL into my config, restarted (out of band communication).
-If I didn’t, the agent just shrugs.
+Today that only works if I already found a weather MCP server, pasted its URL into my config, restarted (out of band communication).
+If I didn’t, the agent just does not know about it.
 It has no idea such a tool exists, even if a perfectly good one is sitting one DNS lookup away.

-Here’s what I would like much more.
-The agent takes a domain — adr-demo.4004.fyi — and asks it a plain question: do you have any tools?
+What is a much better idea: The agent takes a domain — adr-demo.4004.fyi — and asks it a plain question: do you have any tools?
 The domain answers with a catalog.
 The agent spots a weather tool in it, reads how to call it, calls it, and tells me it’s 21°C and windy in Berlin.
 I never touched a config file.
+Now imagine this is a service allowing agents to better interact with the website.
+Weather service is not a good example here but an easy to implement one.
+It can also be a service offering better search capabilities for agents.

-That’s the whole pitch.
-The agent finds the tool at the moment it needs it — the same way your browser finds a site’s RSS feed without you registering anything.
-The rest of this post is just how that question — “do you have any tools?” — gets asked and answered.
+So the agent finds the tool at the moment it needs it, the same way your browser finds a site’s RSS feed without you registering anything.
+The rest of this post is about how that question — “do you have any tools?” — gets asked and answered.

-The thing I like about ARD is how little it tries to do.
+What I like about ARD is that it does very little.

-It handles discovery, not invocation.
-It tells an agent where a tool lives and what kind of thing it is.
-It says nothing about how you call it — that’s left to the tool’s own protocol.
+It only handles discovery, not the actual call.
+It tells an agent where a tool lives and what kind of thing it is, and says nothing about how you call it.
+That’s left to the tool’s own protocol.
 In my demo the tool is an MCP server, so the actual call happens over MCP.
-ARD walks you up to the front door and then steps aside.
+ARD just gets you to the endpoint.

-• A thin, type-tagged envelope.
-Every catalog entry carries a type field that’s just an IANA media type — application/mcp-server-card+json, application/a2a-agent-card+json, and so on.
-ARD doesn’t care what’s inside.
-The type tells the agent which protocol to speak next.
-One catalog can list an MCP server, an A2A agent, and a dataset side by side.
+typefield that’s just an IANA media type —application/mcp-server-card+json,application/a2a-agent-card+json, and so on.
+ARD doesn’t care what’s inside; the type tells the agent which protocol to speak next.
+One catalog can list an MCP server, an A2A agent, and a dataset side by side. -

-• Discovery built to live outside the model.
+Discovery built to live outside the model.
 Most agents pick tools by dumping every tool description into the prompt and reasoning over the pile.
-That doesn’t scale past a certain point — you run out of context window.
-ARD’s bigger idea is to push selection into a dedicated search service, so an agent can ask “find me a flight-booking tool with a SOC2 attestation” and get back a short list, without paying for it in tokens.
+That doesn’t scale — you run out of context window.
+ARD’s bigger idea is to push selection into a dedicated search service, so an agent can ask “find me a flight-booking tool” and get back a short list without paying for it in tokens.

 That last idea splits the world in two.
 Static discovery is publishers hosting a plain JSON file.
 Dynamic discovery is registries crawling those files, indexing them, and offering a search API across the whole network.
-My demo lives in the static half — and that’s where the interesting part is, because that’s where the four mechanisms come in.
+My demo lives in the static half, which is where the four mechanisms come in.

 The four ways an agent can find your tools

 A publisher can advertise the same catalog in four different ways, and a good agent tries all of them.
-None of them is new technology.
-See Section 6.1 of the spec.
+None of them is new technology, which is a nice idea: ARD reuses plumbing the web already has.

 https://example.com/.well-known/ai-catalog.json